 - Place wheat berries in a quart-size sprouting jar or other sprouting container.

-- Fill with water, cover with a sprouting screen or mesh sprouting lid.
+- Fill with water, cover with a sprouting supplies or mesh sprouting lid.
 Soak at least 6 hours or overnight.

 - Drain all water off the wheat berries.